 Best available techniques (BAT) and best environmental practices (BEP)

-Facilities that handle ULABs should meet all basic requirements to ensure an environmentally sound management (ESM) of wastes and commit to continual improvement in their operations.
-A facility should have the following, which should meet the approval of the relevant authorities: (a) appropriate design and location; (b) an environmental and social impact assessment, where appropriate; (c) sufficient measures in place to safeguard occupational safety and health, including an appropriate and adequate training programme for its personnel; (d) sufficient measures in place to protect the environment; (e) an applicable EMS in place, if feasible and appropriate; (f) an adequate and transparent monitoring, recording, reporting and evaluation programme; (g) an adequate emergency plan and response mechanism; (h) an adequate plan for closure and aftercare. ()
+Facilities that handle ULABs should meet all basic requirements to ensure the environmentally sound management (ESM) of wastes and commit to continual improvement in their operations.
+A facility should have the following, which should meet the approval of the relevant authorities: (a) appropriate design and location; (b) an environmental and social impact assessment, where appropriate; (c) sufficient measures in place to safeguard occupational health and safety, including an appropriate and adequate training programme for its personnel; (d) sufficient measures in place to protect the environment; (e) an applicable EMS in place, if feasible and appropriate; (f) an adequate and transparent monitoring, recording, reporting and evaluation programme; (g) an adequate emergency plan and response mechanism; (h) an adequate plan for closure and aftercare. ()

 ULABs are the main source of feedstock for secondary lead production.
-Under the Basel Convention this constitutes an operation “which may lead to resource recovery, recycling, reclamation, direct reuse or alternative uses” under category R5—recycling/reclamation of other inorganic materials—of part B of Annex IV.
-Secondary lead operations include scrap pre-treatment—battery breaking, crushing, and sweating—, smelting and refining.
+Under the Basel Convention this constitutes an operation “which may lead to resource recovery, recycling, reclamation, direct reuse or alternative uses” under categories R3 (“recycling/reclamation of organic substances which are not used as solvents”), R4 (“recycling/reclamation of metals and metal compounds”) and R5 (“recycling/reclamation of other inorganic materials”) of part B of Annex IV.
+Secondary lead operations include scrap pre-treatment (battery breaking, crushing, and sweating), smelting and refining.
 For countries with no secondary smelters, there is no way to avoid exporting ULABs for ESM.

 In order to prevent or reduce diffuse emissions from battery crushing, screening and classifying operations, BAT is to use enclosed equipment with a gas extraction system; to reduce dust emissions BAT is to use a bag filter or wet scrubber.
 To prevent the contamination of the soil and groundwater from battery storage and preparation, BAT is to use acid-resistant flooring with a spill collection system to reduce the risk of leakage into the environment.
-In order to reuse or recover the sulphuric acid collected from the battery recovery process, depending on the local conditions and of the impurities present in the acid, BAT is to use one or a combination of the following techniques: pickling agent; as raw material in a chemical plant; regeneration of the acid by cracking; production of gypsum; and/or production of sodium sulphate.
+In order to reuse or recover the sulfuric acid collected from the battery recovery process, depending on the local conditions and of the impurities present in the acid, BAT is to use one or a combination of the following techniques: pickling agent; as raw material in a chemical plant; regeneration of the acid by cracking; production of gypsum; and/or production of sodium sulphate.